Mark Farrell (comedian)

-Eventually his writing skills were noted, and as he became a writer for award-winning This Hour Has 22 Minutes, eventually moving all the way up to Executive Producer, until he left the show in 2010.
+Eventually his writing skills were noted, and as he became a writer for This Hour Has 22 Minutes, eventually moving all the way up to Executive Producer, until he left the show in 2010.
 His work on 22 Minutes led to many other writing gigs, including another job as Supervising Producer for the first season of Corner Gas, a show for which he continued to write and helped develop.

 He was an Executive Producer and writer for the show Seed, a show he co-developed with the show's creator, Joseph Raso.
 The program ran for 26 episodes in 2013-14.